allenai/allennlp-demo/demo/ADDING_A_DEMO.md

 an AllenNLP `Predictor` (wrapping an AllenNLP `Model`), but really it could be anything.

-In this document we'll walk through the construction of our `MachineComprehension` demo.
+In this document we'll walk through the construction of our `ReadingComprehension` demo.
 The corresponding API expects inputs that look like

 ```js